 - Course withdrawals and incompletes are not counted in the student’s grade point average and are not counted in the qualitative measure of the Satisfactory Academic Progress policy.

-- Transfer credits earned prior to the student’s enrollment at Norwich will be used for qualitative purposes to determine the minimum required grade point average based upon hours earned.
+- Transfer credits earned prior to the student’s enrollment at Norwich will be used for quantitative purposes to determine the minimum required grade point average based upon hours earned.

 - Transfer hours earned while a student is enrolled at Norwich will be counted in quantitative determination of satisfactory academic progress.